firebelley/godot-export/README.md

-# GodotExport
+# Godot Export
-A workflow action to automatically exports your Godot games.
+A workflow action to automatically export your Godot games.
 Supports standard and **Mono** builds!

 ## How it Works